patrickheck/pixel-gyro/readme.md

 (Default is 1024px.)

 ## Usage
-* Copy repository content to a web directory
+* Clone repository to a web directory
 * Drop all your images in "png" format inside the "img" folder.
-  Your images should be broad enough for large screens (e.g. 2000 x 2000 px)
+  (You can also use "jpg", but you have to specify it in your config) Your images should be broad enough for large screens (e.g. 2000 x 2000 px)
 * Now navigate to the directory with your browser.
 Done.